hyrsh/homelab-rpi/mkdocs/docs/04_ceph/02_setup.md

 > Super important note:

 > - If you use self-signed certificates make sure the SAN field is also provisioned with your wildcard domain.
-Since 2012 browsers deprecated the fallback to the common name (CN) if a direct URL match is not met.
+Since 2012 browsers deprecated the fallback to the common name (CN) if a direct URL match is not met ([RFC2818](https://www.rfc-editor.org/rfc/rfc2818#section-3.1), *Server Identity*).
 The [certificate creation script](https://github.com/hyrsh/homelab-rpi/blob/main/scripts/create-pki/create-certs.sh) I provided does that already.
 The CN can contain your TLD e.g. "mydomain.io" but at least one SAN field has to have "*.mydomain.io" present if you want to use wildcards.
 Otherwise browsers will reject the certificate

 To make our private certificates work with Ceph we need to do a couple of things:

-- Extract the Root CA certificate from our Ansible vault
+1. <span style="color:#ADFF2F">Extract the Root CA certificate from our Ansible vault</span>
+    - save it to e.g. root_ca.crt on your Desktop or somewhere else
+        - `root@myhost:~# ansible-vault view vault/av_homelab`
+        - copy the value from "sspki_root_crt"
+        - `root@myhost:~# echo "COPIED_VALUE | base64 -d > root_ca.crt`
-- Extract the Intermediate CA certificate from our Ansible vault
+2. <span style="color:#ADFF2F">Extract the Intermediate CA certificate from our Ansible vault</span>
+    - save it to e.g. int_ca.crt on your Desktop or somewhere else
+        - `root@myhost:~# ansible-vault view vault/av_homelab`
-- Extract the Server certificate and key from our Ansible vault
+        - copy the value from "sspki_int_crt"
+        - `root@myhost:~# echo "COPIED_VALUE | base64 -d > int_ca.crt`
-- Rollout the Server certificate and key to all Ceph nodes
+3. <span style="color:#ADFF2F">Rollout the Server certificate and key to all Ceph nodes</span>
+    - use the Ansible role "distribute_ceph_certs" from your Ansible directory
+        - `ansible-playbook -J -i inventory.yml -e op_mode=install playbooks/pb-distribute-ceph-certs.yml`
-- Change Ceph settings for Grafana
+4. <span style="color:#ADFF2F">Change Ceph settings for Grafana</span>
+    - use commands in your Ceph CLI from an Ceph admin host (e.g. hl-ceph-01)
+        - `cephadm shell`
+        - `cd ~` <-- this is where the playbook copied our certificates to
+        - `ceph config-key set mgr/cephadm/grafana_crt -i private-srv.crt`
+        - `ceph config-key set mgr/cephadm/grafana_key -i private-srv.key`
+        - `ceph orch restart grafana`
-- Change Ceph settings for the Dashboard
+5. <span style="color:#ADFF2F">Change Ceph settings for the Dashboard</span>
+    - use commands in your Ceph CLI from an Ceph admin host (e.g. hl-ceph-01)
+        - `cephadm shell`
+        - `cd ~` <-- this is where the playbook copied our certificates to
+        - `ceph dashboard set-ssl-certificate-key -i private-srv.key`
+        - `ceph dashboard set-ssl-certificate -i private-srv.crt`
+        - `ceph orch restart mgr`
-- Add certificates to our browser
+6. <span style="color:#ADFF2F">Add certificates to our browser</span>
+    - depending on your browser add your root_ca.crt & int_ca.crt to the trusted certificates
+        - it could be like: Settings > Security > Certificates > Add Trusted Sites
+        - after that you can delete the created files